-If your “document management process” is still a shared drive + tribal knowledge + someone manually dragging PDFs into folders… you don’t have a process.
+If your document management process still relies on a shared drive, tribal knowledge, and someone manually dragging PDFs into folders, you don’t have a process.
 You have a risk.

 Key Takeaways

-- Automated document sorting uses AI to classify documents and route them instantly to the right folder, workflow, or system.
+- AI document sorting uses OCR, NLP, and classification models to categorize documents automatically and route them to the right destination

-- The best results come from a hybrid setup: AI categorization + routing rules + human review for low-confidence cases.
+- The best setups combine AI classification + routing rules + human review for edge cases

-- Benefits go beyond speed: fewer errors, better searchability, stronger compliance, and earlier fraud/duplicate detection.
+- Benefits go beyond speed: fewer errors, stronger compliance, better searchability, and earlier fraud and duplicate detection

 What is Document Sorting?